hui-shao/AutoTrayIt/README.md

 6. When the main program exits, all hidden windows will be restored to visible and all related tray icons will be deleted.

+7. To manually remove a tray icon: Hold down Ctrl and double-click the icon.
+The corresponding window will be visible again and will no longer be automatically hidden.

 ### Other matters

 + Currently, the main window of this program has no content and is blank.
 This is normal.